getify/You-Dont-Know-JS/async & performance/ch3.md

 **Note:** Technically, the `array` of values passed into `Promise.all([ .. ])` can include promises, thenables, or even immediate values.
 Each value in the list is essentially passed through `Promise.resolve(..)` to make sure it's a genuine promise to be waited on, so an immediate value will just be normalized into a promise for that value.
 If the `array` is empty, the main promise is immediately fulfilled.

-The promise returned from `Promise.all([ .. ])` will only be fulfilled if and when all its constituent promises are successfully fulfilled.
+The promise returned from `Promise.all([ .. ])` will only be fulfilled if and when all its constituent promises are fulfilled.
 If any one of those promises instead is rejected, the main `Promise.all([ .. ])` promise is immediately rejected, discarding all results from any other promises.

 Remember to always attach a rejection/error handler to every promise, even and especially the one that comes back from `Promise.all([ .. ])`.